Difference Between iSCSI and NFS

 - Mount Volume Point: This lets you access large volumes mounted under NFS4.1 V.

-- Multiple Port Extensions: This feature supports RPC ports which are firewall-friendly and easy usage by the clients.
+- Multiple Port Extensions: This feature supports RPC ports that are firewall-friendly and easy usage by the clients.

 Which one to use – NFS or iSCSI?

 From the above analysis, it is clearly concluded that NFS Protocol is much better than iSCSI.
-Whether you use small or large or medium files, NFS works very seamlessly and in an effective way compared to iSCSI.
-In the storage point of view, NFS will be the first choice and then iSCSI will be coming next to NFS.
+Whether you use small or large, or medium files, NFS works very seamlessly and in an effective way compared to iSCSI.
+From the storage point of view, NFS will be the first choice, and then iSCSI will be coming next to NFS.

-NFS Security Level: NFS service supports Kerberos v5 client-server interface.
+- NFS Security Level: NFS service supports Kerberos v5 client-server interface.
 For Kerberos V5 authentication, the mount and share commands have been altered in NFS Version 3.
-The Solaris 2.6 version release has been improvised to make the file system accessible through the firewalls in the server.
+The Solaris 2.6 version release has been improvised to make the file system accessible through the server’s firewalls.
 NFS Version 4 is fully integrated with all the security that was added to mount the protocol.

 With the above discussions, it is clear that the usage of NFS is much better than iSCSI.
 Unless we need to boot from SAN or run any Hyper-V files, we are always free to use NFS.
 Finally, it is based on your requirements; you can either use iSCSI or NFS.
 Both the File Systems are compared with all their pros and cons.

 This has been a guide to iSCSI vs NFS.
-Here we discuss the iSCSI vs NFS key differences with infographics and comparison table.
+Here we discuss the key differences, features with infographics and comparison table, respectively.
 You may also have a look at the following articles to learn more –